GeniaV/stellar-burgers-backend/README.md

 **METHOD:** POST

 This route provides authorized users with the ability to create orders in their accounts.
 In the app, users choose the bun and fillings for the burger and send an array of ingredient IDs to the server.
 After that, an order is created on the server.

+### Websocket Routes:

+`/orders`

+Retrieves orders of a specific user.
+User should be authorized.
+This route provides real-time updates on orders and their statuses.

+`/orders/all`

+Retrieves orders of all users.
+This route provides real-time updates on orders and their statuses.
+The latest 50 orders are being loaded.

 ## Stack